Azande Chiefdoms

 History

-After French Central Africa granted was independence, three states emerged: Gabon, Centrafrican Republic and French Congo.
+After French Central Africa was granted independence, three states emerged: Gabon, Centrafrican Republic and French Congo.

 Geography